jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/REST/REST Overview.md

 ### Variable replacement

 You can replace variables in your Postman collection, for example, replacing the *baseUrl*.
-As you add the value 'google.com' to the variable all functions requiring this variable will be updated.&#x20;
+As you add the value 'google.com' to the variable all functions requiring this variable will be updated.

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem